 Marshall Island non-resident domestic entities may be incorporated by a sole shareholder, who can be either an individual or a corporation and may be managed by a sole director who can be the same person as the shareholder.
 There are no minimum capital requirements and shares may be issued in any form.

-Furthermore, the Marshall Islands’ offshore companies are usually used as a holding structure for owning movable and immovable assets and for conducting Forex brokerage activities.
+Marshall Islands’ offshore companies are commonly used as a holding structure for owning movable and immovable assets, especially vessels.

 Country code – MH

 Legal Basis – Common law

 Legal framework – Business Corporations Act (Marshall Islands Associations Law of 1990)